 - Measuring.
 If it doesn’t get measured, it doesn’t happen.
 Sarah worked with her colleague John, who had run a similar event the previous year, to break down the launch into smaller tasks.
 Together they wrote them out on index cards and bluetacked them to the wall of the office.
 Whenever someone completed one of the tasks, they got to cross it off with a round of applause from the rest of the team.
 At first people were hesitant and sarcastic about it, but they soon saw the progress the team was making and ended up enjoying the recognition they received.

 - Communicating.
-Sarah set up HipChat for her team.
-It’s a free group chat tool that helped everyone stay in touch more effectively.
+Sarah set up a live chat tool for her team.
+She looked at Slack, Trillian and Microsoft Teams.
 More responsive and interactive than email and less disruptive than phone calls or shouting out across the room.

 - Collaborating.
 Sarah instigated a daily ‘stand-up meeting’ for her whole team each morning.
 By making everyone stand up and contribute, she kept meetings short but massively improved the level of collaboration in the team, heading off problems before they became serious.